embesozzi/keycloak-openfga-event-kafka/README.md

 | Role To Role Assignment        | Role is assigned to a parent Keycloak Role |
 | Group To Role Assignment       |    Group is assigned to a Keycloak Role    |
 | User Group Membership          |        User is assigned to a Group         |

-For instance here is an example of the Keycloak Admin Event for User Role Assignment:

 2. Transform the Keycloak event into a OpenFGA tuple and check if that is handled by [keycloak-openfga-authorization-model](keycloak-openfga-authorization-model.json):